jdsteinbach/jdsteinbach.github.io/_posts/2016-03-07-letsencrypt-vesta.md

 ---
-title: Setting Up Lets Encrypt with VestaCP on Digital Ocean
+title: Setting Up Let’s Encrypt with VestaCP on Digital Ocean
 author: James Steinbach
 layout: post
 permalink: /misc/letsencrypt-vesta/
 categories:
   - Misc
-excerpt: Instructions for adding new Lets Encrypt SSL certs to domains managed by VestaCP on a Digital Ocean (Ubuntu 14) server.
+excerpt: Instructions for adding new Let&apos;s Encrypt SSL certs to domains managed by VestaCP on a Digital Ocean (Ubuntu 14) server.
 ---

 Ok, I&#8217;ll be totally honest here.
 I&#8217;m writing this post mostly for myself: I need an easy place to keep these instructions for setting up new SSL certificates.
 If they help you, that&#8217;s awesome.
 If not, hopefully there&#8217;s [another post here](https://jdsteinbach.com) that you can learn from.

 ## Installing LetsEncrypt

-First step: install the Lets Encrypt tool on your server.
+First step: install the Let&apos;s Encrypt tool on your server.
 SSH into your server, `cd` to the root dir (where you probably landed as soon as you SSHed in), and run the these commands:

 ~~~bash
 git clone https://github.com/letsencrypt/letsencrypt